Electrolysis O Level: 5 Facts Every Student Must Know

 Master the Half-Equations

-Every electrolysis question at O Level will either ask you to write a half-equation or to identify products.
+Every electrolysis question will either ask you to write a half-equation or identify products.
 Practise writing balanced half-equations for common ions: Cu²⁺, Pb²⁺, H⁺, Cl⁻, Br⁻, OH⁻, SO₄²⁻.
-If you can write these from memory, you can handle any variation in the exam.
+If these are automatic, you can handle any exam variation.

 Always Identify All Ions Present First